The Best Day Trips from Milan

 Genoa

-The list doesn’t end there, cities such as Turin, Verona, and even Lucerne across the border into Switzerland are all well within reach and achievable as a day trip from Milan.
+As far as exploration and adventure goes, the list doesn’t end there.
+Cities such as Turin, Verona, and even Lucerne across the border into Switzerland are all well within reach and achievable as a day trip from Milan.
 With all being said Italy is stunning, and with so much to explore, Milan is a wonderful location which is also perfect to use as a base to discover more of this incredible country.